GabrielF98/GRBSNWebtool/Webtool/static/SourceData/GRB011121-SN2001ke/readme.md

 # GRB011121-SN2001ke

 The text files listed below were downloaded from papers on [NASA/ADS](https://ui.adsabs.harvard.edu) and converted to the GRBSN [format](https://github.com/GabrielF98/GRBSNWebtool/tree/master/Webtool/static/SourceData).
-The 'Master.txt' file(s) are a combination of these files containg all of the downloaded data for a paticular wavelength range.
+The 'Master.txt' file(s) are a combination of these text files and contain all of the downloaded data for a paticular wavelength range.

 ### GRB011121-SN2001ke_NIR_Optical.txt